Pond-side, spring-fed thermal pools.

 Please check in at Guest Check In upon your arrival.

 Robes are provided.
 We suggest you also bring sandals, a face covering, a water bottle, sunglasses, and a hat.

 Is there a noise policy?

-The spa area, including the Repose Pools, is a quiet Whisper Zone.
+The spa area, including the thermal pools, is a quiet Whisper Zone.
 In consideration for your fellow guests and to enjoy our natural tranquility, please follow this noise policy.

 Can I soak if I have high blood pressure, am pregnant, etc.?

 Our waters are held at 95 to 104 degrees F. Please speak with your health professional prior to soaking should you have any health concerns and remember to mention the temperature.

 Is there chlorine in the water?